blackducksoftware/hub/docker-run/README.md

 ### Full Usage Documentation

-#### docker-run.sh
-This script accepts one mandatory argument.
-This argument is the version of the Hub which should be installed on the system.
-This should come in the format of MM.mm.ff, i.e. 3.7.0.

 #### docker-hub.sh
 This script accepts several arguments.
 Do note that some arguments are mutually exclusive, and cannot be run in combination.
 Also note that the --volumes flag will DELETE DATA from the system, and this is irreversible.
 Pleaes understand this before running the command.